garywu/blog/w-slash-ai/checkpoints/20250609-101416/before.md

 From the perspective of 1.76 million years of human tool use, current debates about AI often miss the bigger picture.
 We're not witnessing the birth of artificial intelligence—we're witnessing the latest iteration of the same capacity that made us human in the first place.

-That ancient tool-maker who shaped the first hand axe at Kokiselei—our Kesi—would recognize what we're doing with AI immediately.
+The Homo erectus individual who shaped that first hand axe at Kokiselei would recognize what we're doing with AI immediately.
 We're taking raw materials from our environment and imposing our intentions on them to create tools that extend our capabilities.

 The only difference is scale.
 Instead of shaping volcanic rock with stone hammers, we're shaping information patterns with neural networks.
 Instead of individual hand axes, we're creating systems that can enhance human cognition globally.